 where $a, a'\in\mathcal{C}$, and $v,v'\in\bar{\mathcal{C}}$, and the summation over $[a]$ ($[v]$) means that only one anyon in the pair $[a]$ ($[v]$) is summed over.
 To show the two relations, we notice that the $S$ matrix of $\mathcal{B}$ satisfies

 which can be easily obtained from \eqref{eq:monodromy1}, \eqref{eq:monodromy2} and the fact that $f$ is Abelian.
-(In the case that one among $v$ and $v'$ is Majorana-type, i.e., $vf = v$, the last equality shows that $S_{v,v'}=0$.)
+(If one of the two vortices $v$ and $v'$ is Majorana-type, the last equality shows that $S_{v,v'}=0$.)
 Since $S$ is a unitary and symmetric matrix, we have

 Adding up \eqref{eq:app_lambda2} and \eqref{eq:app_lambda3}, and making use of the definition \eqref{eq:lambda_def} of $\Lambda$, we have

 which is exactly \eqref{eq:app_lambda0}.
 Similarly, we have

 Subtracting \eqref{eq:app_lambda4} with \eqref{eq:app_lambda5} and making use of the definition of $\Lambda$, we immediately obtain \eqref{eq:app_lambda1}.